Applications¶

 Limitations¶

-- Instances not included: Environment instances (Prod, QA, Dev) require workspace configuration
+- Deployments not included: Environment deployments (Prod, QA, Dev) require workspace configuration

-- Asset assignments excluded: Server bindings must be set up in the Servers tab
+- Server assignments excluded: Server bindings must be set up in the Deployments tab

 - Interfaces excluded: Integration definitions are not part of CSV import/export